CAN SOCIAL SECURITY TAKE AWAY YOUR BENEFITS?

 Additionally, once you receive an SSA denial, you have 60 days to file an appeal.
 This includes any letter sent to you that ends your benefits.
 You must also meet the time limit set by the SSA.
 If you do not meet the time limit, then you will lose your right to appeal.

-Dianna Cannon has many years of experience representing disability claimants.
-She has been an attorney for thirty years.
+Dianna Cannon has over 30 years of legal experience winning SSD and SSI cases for her clients.
 Ms. Cannon also has licenses in a number of states.
 For example, she has law licenses in California, Utah, Nevada, and Washington State.
 Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
-He has won thousands of SSD and SSI hearings.
-Mr. Bunkall is an expert.
-Similarly, all of our lawyers are Social Security experts.
+He has won thousands of SSDI and SSI hearings.

+All of our lawyers are Social Security experts.
 You can trust us to answer your questions.
 Especially, if the SSA tries to take away your benefits.
 Remember, even if you do not hire an attorney, you should still appeal SSA’s cessation decision.
 SSA can be wrong.
 Always file a timely appeal to any decision from the SSA.